nvs/gem/docs/building-the-map.md

 03. Checkout the version of the map in question.
 You may want to look at this file again as the build process, as well as its dependencies, may have changed between versions.
-04. Look at the configuration file (`gem.lua`) and make any necessary adjustments.
+04. Look at the configuration file (`etc/gem.lua`) and make any necessary adjustments.
 For details, see the configuration documentation in the map tools repository, taking note of the repository version.
 Of particular note is the `prefix` setting, which by default is set to `'wine'`.
 Windows